SU_A_27

 [i] So no problem?

-[r] No problem to go from Turkey to Iraq.
+[r] no problem of Turkey to go to Iraq.

 [r] Yes yes.
 You get a visa.